avg —

 Instructions

-To make the roll tasty, it needs to be rubbed with salt, spices, and garlic.
+To make the roll tasty, it needs to be rubbed with a mix of salt, garlic and spices.
 Prepare the seasonings.

 Tips